Shop Amazon tech deals to save on Apple, Samsung and more during Amazon’s October Prime Day

 The best Amazon Prime Early Access tech deals

-Here are our top ten favorite Prime Day tech deals you can shop right now, including an incredible 55-inch Neo QLED TV, a solid Apple laptop, and our favorite over-ear noise-canceling headphones.
+Here are our top ten favorite Prime Day tech deals you can buy right now, including an incredible 55-inch Neo QLED TV, a solid M1 Apple laptop, and our favorite over-ear noise-canceling headphones.

 Apple AirPods Pro (2nd Generation) for $223.24 (Save $25.76)

-Note: This article originally appeared on Reviewed: The 60+ best Amazon Prime tech deals on TVs, laptops and more—updated live